-College Attending: UW-River Falls, Animal Science and Bio-technology
+College Attending: University of Wisconsin-River Falls, Animal Science

 The heartbreak of losing her father seven years ago brought a silver lining for Sarah.
 Drawing strength from witnessing her dad refuse to give up in his battle with cancer, Sarah has a fearless spirit to get through tough times.
 She also has carried on one of his memorable traits, that achieving goals comes from working hard.

 Sarah has done just that in her teenage years.
 The last five years, she has cared for cows and horses as a farmhand, including a stint with the U.S. Dairy Forage Research Center in Madison, Wisconsin.
 What’s more, Sarah raised and sold livestock with an agribusiness she started in eighth grade through a Supervised Agricultural Experience in school.

 Combine extensive leadership experience in FFA, 4-H, Student Council and athletics with exemplary success in the classroom as her class valedictorian with a 4.3 grade-point average, Sarah is poised to fulfill a lifelong goal.
 She will enroll at UW-River Falls to prepare for a career as a veterinarian.

 High School: Jefferson, 2018

 College Attending: University of Minnesota-Twin Cities, Biology

 Jessica has picked produce, pulled weeds, moved cattle, cut thistle and built fences.
 Quite the career so far for this self-described “farm kid,” and she has plenty more in store.

 As the salutatorian of her graduating high school class with a 4.3 grade-point average and the school’s outgoing Student Council president, Jessica will pursue a college degree in sustainable systems management.
 She would like to help farmers adopt and implement sustainable technologies on their land.